JoSimon05/POST-IT_old/README.md

 **POST-IT** has been created to be as user-friendly as possible, It's simple to use and It provides an overview of the main features of the application (see "**Help?**" in Tray context menu).

 > [!IMPORTANT]
-> Due to aesthetic issues, you can only interact with Notes by using mouse cursor
+> Due to aesthetic and functional issues, you can only interact with Notes by using mouse cursor

 <br>